UnrealSharp/unrealsharp.github.io/structs.md

 }
 ```

-Members in a struct needs to be field.
+Members in a Unreal Engine exposed struct through UStruct, needs to be a field.
+If not exposed, none of that applies.